brotherdetjr/temporta/README.md

 portalz
 =======

+## General Idea
+The goal is to make a multiplayer videogame with time-travelling.

+Even [a one-player game](https://en.wikipedia.org/wiki/Braid_(video_game)) with time-travelling is somewhat non-trivial.
+However, in the one-player game, the general approach seems obvious: you write log of the game and then "rewind" to a given logged state when needed.

+This approach has obvious drawbacks when applied to a multiplayer game: you have to throw back to the past all the players at once.
+This might be useful under some circumstances, but it does not look like a universal approach.

+The general idea is to write a log as for the one-player game, but "rewind" the state only for a single player, creating an alternative branch of the game world.

+On the one hand the new branch should behave similarly to the original one, but on the other hand it should react to your actions.
+This can be easily achieved if we have a fully-deterministic game world: we just need to restore certain game state and let it evolve according to the prescribed deterministic laws.

+However, in a multiplayer game, we have **in**deterministic players' behaviour.
+We can record the actions of each player character and then replay them in the alternative branch until the character needs to react to something new introduced by your actions.
+Let's call this *handover of control*, because the character cannot be controlled by the recorded action log anymore, and needs to be controlled somehow else.

+The reaction to the new impacts can vary.
+It can be trivial: e.g. "replaying" character may freeze or even die.
+It can be complex with help of AI.
+Another option is to allow the player who owns this character in the original branch to control it in the alternative one.

+Every approach has its own drawbacks.
+Freezing or dying may seriously damage the gameplay because this kind of reaction is pretty unrealistic.
+The AI can bring more realism, but it is much more difficult to develop and still does not guarantee an adequate reaction.
+Manual control can overflow the player's mind: they will need to control multiple characters at once.

+We could put the branch on pause until the player responded to a suggestion to control yet another character.
+However, this impacts the gameplay heavily.
+The best solution seems to be a combination of the above approaches.
+It will be discussed further.

+Another question is what is that "something new" the character has to react to.
+Every player character should have a record of their perception &mdash; everything the player was able to observe on their game screen.
+When the actual perception diverges from the recorded one, this means the character experiences "something new", and the handover of control is needed.

+## State of the Project
+At the moment, the project is in its earliest state.
+Every related document should be considered as draft.

+However, the initial idea was described in 2013 ([Russian](https://docs.google.com/document/d/1axiG1gClkzi3uJmkCTpP5wvLg5ag31wS_JMv_VkOXlU/edit?usp=sharing)).

+## Algorithms and Entities
 - `World` &mdash; contains `State`s and provides some of them to a `Sensory System` and receives `Reaction`s.
 Deterministically changes the `State`s according to received `Reaction`.
 - `Sensory System` &mdash; receives `State`s and converts them to a `Perception`.
 Works as a [pure function](https://en.wikipedia.org/wiki/Pure_function). `State`s can be both internal (i.e. belonging to a character) and external (i.e. belonging to a character's observed neighborhood).
 - `Reactor` &mdash; produces a `Reaction` on given `Perception`.
 Works as a [pure function](https://en.wikipedia.org/wiki/Pure_function) too.